 What Is A Malibu Hair Treatment?

-A Malibu Hair Treatment is a restorative hair service that eliminates build-up on the hair.
+A Malibu Hair Treatment is a restorative hair service that removes buildup from the hair.

 However, what is the difference between a Malibu Hair Treatment and a clarifying shampoo?
 The two can easily get mixed up since they both remove residue.